EricaLinaG/Emacsn/README.md

 ### Configurations that are org files

 Configurations that are _Org_ files require tangling to get what is hopefully an _init.el_.
-Mostly that seems to not be the case.
 These configurations, so far, seem to do indirect things to get installed.
 Making links to _init.el_ or even fooling them into putting what they generate in their own space.
 This seems to more normal than an _Org_ configuration that just follows self contained and common practices.
+The __caiohcs__ configuration is a nice Org configuration.
+The only on so far that has worked out of the box without custom code.

 There is a default-org-profile which can be set to indicate which emacs should be used to the tangling.
-It is set to __stable__.
+It is set to __stable__ by default.
 __$(org-emacs-nw)__ runs that emacs with `-nw` to do the untangling of the configuration's org file.
-Which varies greatly in location and name.
+Which varies in location and name.

 We can use what we have to create an inline elisp script here in the configuration.
-If its common enough and works, maybe that gets refactored for repeatability.

-This is the simplest _Org_ configuration that might work.
+This is the simplest _Org_ configuration that could work given a working configuration.
 We go untangle it to hopefully make an init.el.
 Then we run emacs again with the new profile so it can load its self up.

-All of the org based configurations so far have issues.
-This process seems to be working to varying degrees.
-It does work if the underlying tangling and loading of packages work.
+All but one of the org based configurations so far have issues.
+This process works to step 1 with some and step 2 with others. __Caiohcs__ works perfectly, but doesn't need any of this as it auto untangles on save, the init.el is always

 Each of the org based configs
 either fails in the tangle step or in the load step on install.